-We begin in Section 2 with a short description, how our segmentation algorithm works.
+This paper is structured as follows.
+In Section 2 we show a short description, how the segmentation algorithm works.
 In Section 3, we give an overview of the optical flow calculation.
-With this knowledge, we are ready to give a detailed description of how these two techniques are combined in Section 4, where we create an object tracker.
-This tracker is later evaluated in Section 5 with an artificial and with a real-world video sequence.
+These two techniques are combined into a tracker in Section 4 The tracker is later evaluated in Section 5 with an artificial and with a real-world video sequence.